A Multi-Grained Symmetric Differential Equation Model for Learning Protein-Ligand Binding Dynamics: Introduction

 The molecular dynamics (MD) simulation for protein-ligand binding is one of the fundamental tasks in drug discovery~\cite{kairys2019binding,lahey2020simulating,yang2020predicting,volkov2022frustration}.
 Such simulations of binding systems are a key component of the drug discovery pipeline to select, refine, and tailor the chemical structures of potential drugs to enhance their efficacy and specificity.
 To simulate the protein-ligand dynamics, \textit{numerical MD} methods have been extensively developed~\cite{lifson1968consistent,kohn1999nobel}.
 However, the numerical MD methods are computationally expensive due to the expensive force calculations on individual atoms in a large protein-ligand system.

 To alleviate this issue, \textit{machine learning (ML)} surrogates have been proposed to either augment or replace numerical MD methods to estimate the MD trajectories.
-However, all prior ML approaches for MD simulation are limited to single-system ({\eg}, either small molecules or proteins) and not protein-ligand complex~\cite{behler2007generalized,chmiela2017machine,zhang2018deep}.
-A primary reason is the lack of large-scale datasets for protein-ligand binding.
-The first large-scale dataset with binding dynamics was released in May 2023~\cite{siebenmorgen2023misato}, and to our knowledge, we are the first to explore it in this paper.
-Further, prior ML-based MD approaches limit to fitting the energy surface so as to study the MD dynamics on a small timestep ({\eg}, 1e-15 seconds)~\cite{schutt2018schnet,thomas2018tensor,klicpera2020fast,qiao2020orbnet,musaelian2022learning,inizan2023scalable,liu2023symmetry,liu2023group,du2023molecule}, while simulation on a larger timestep ({\eg}, 1e-9 seconds) is needed for specific tasks, such as detecting the transient and cryptic states in binding dynamics~\cite{vajda2018cryptic}.
-However, such longer-time ML MD simulations are challenging due to the catastrophic buildup of errors over longer rollouts~\cite{fu2022forces}.
+However, all prior ML approaches for MD simulation are limited to single-system and not protein-ligand complex~\cite{behler2007generalized,chmiela2017machine,zhang2018deep,liu2024CrystalFlow}.
+A primary reason is the lack of large-scale datasets for protein-ligand binding (the first large-scale dataset with binding dynamics was released in May 2023~\cite{siebenmorgen2024misato}).
+Further, prior ML-based MD approaches limit to fitting the energy surface so as to study the MD dynamics on a small timestep ({\eg}, 1e-15 seconds)~\cite{schutt2018schnet,thomas2018tensor,klicpera2020fast,qiao2020orbnet,musaelian2022learning,liu2023symmetry,liu2023group,du2023molecule}, while simulation on a larger timestep ({\eg}, 1e-9 seconds) is needed for specific tasks, such as detecting the transient and cryptic states in binding dynamics~\cite{vajda2018cryptic}.
+However, current longer-time ML MD simulations are challenging due to the catastrophic buildup of errors over longer rollouts~\cite{fu2022forces}.

 Another critical aspect that needs to be considered in ML-based modeling is the group symmetry present in the protein-ligand geometry.
 Specifically, the geometric function over molecular systems should be equivariant to rotation and translation, {\ie}, SE(3)-equivariance.
 One principled approach to satisfy equivariance is to use vector frames, which have been previously explored for single molecules~\cite{jumper2021highly}, but not yet for the binding complexes.
 The vector frame basis achieves SE(3)-equivariance by projecting vectors ({\eg}, positions and accelerations) to the vector frame basis, and such a projection can maintain the equivariant property with efficient calculations~\cite{liu2023symmetry}.